Expansion of a quantum gas in a shell trap: Effective two-dimensional potential

-In order to refine the theoretical description of the ring formation, we first use a Floquet (Fl) expansion~\cite{Shirley1965,Hofferberth2007a} to include beyond RWA terms.
+In order to refine the theoretical description of the ring formation, we first use a Floquet (Fl) expansion~\cite{Shirley1965,Hofferberth2007a} to include beyond RWA terms, see \ref{app:Floquet} for details.
 We find that even for our moderate coupling amplitude $\Omega_0/\omega=0.28$ it is necessary to include the first five manifolds, up to $\pm2$ photons, to reach convergence in the computation of the adiabatic potential $V^{\rm Fl}_{\rm 3D}(r,\theta)$.
-Here, $(r,\theta,\phi)$ are the spherical coordinates, see Fig.~\ref{fig:ramp}c, and $V^{\rm Fl}_{\rm 3D}$ does not depend on $\phi$.
+Here, $(r,\theta,\phi)$ are the spherical coordinates, see \fref{fig:ramp}c, and $V^{\rm Fl}_{\rm 3D}$ does not depend on $\phi$.
 Using this more accurate potential, we compute numerically the mean-field atomic wave function with the Gross-Pitaevskii (GP) equation.
 The GP equation is propagated in imaginary time on a discrete grid to obtain the three-dimensional ground state~\cite{Antoine2017}.
 We exploit the rotational invariance to speed up the computation and use a map to ellipsoidal coordinates to achieve good accuracy at every point of the surface~\footnote{The details will be published elsewhere.}.

-Finally, we develop an improved semi-classical two-dimensional description of the potential restricted to a surface, improving the accuracy of Eq.~\eqref{eqn:Vtoy}.
+Finally, we develop an improved semi-classical two-dimensional description of the potential restricted to a surface, improving the accuracy of equation~\eref{eqn:Vtoy}.
 For each angle $\theta$ we compute the potential $V^{\rm Fl}_{\rm 3D}(r,\theta)$ and find its minimum as a function of $r$, thus defining the constrained surface $r=r_s(\theta)$.
 For each point of this surface we also compute the local Hessian matrix and obtain the transverse confinement frequency $\omega_\perp(\theta)$ from its largest eigenvalue.
 The improved semi-classical 2D potential reads:

-Figure~\ref{fig:sideView} evidences the difference between the quantum $V_{\rm 2D}^{\rm Fl}(\theta)$ and the classical $V_{\rm 3D}^{\rm Fl}(r_s(\theta),\theta)$ effective potentials, differing by the zero point energy contribution, see Eq.~\eqref{eqn:Vimp}.
+\Fref{fig:sideView} evidences the difference between the quantum $V_{\rm 2D}^{\rm Fl}(\theta)$ and the classical $V_{\rm 3D}^{\rm Fl}(r_s(\theta),\theta)$ effective potentials, differing by the zero point energy contribution, see equation~\eref{eqn:Vimp}.
 Beyond RWA corrections explain the differences with the simple potential $V_{\rm 2D}^{\rm RWA}(z)$, which nevertheless captures qualitatively the stabilization mechanism.